spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

                         zk-sync-time="2000" />
 ```

 zk-connect attribute is where you would specify the zookeeper connection.
-All the other attributes would get translated into their
+All the other attributes get translated into their
 zookeeper counter-part attributes by the consumer.

-In the above consumer context, you can also specify a consumer-timeout value which would be used to timeout the consumer in case of no messages to consume.
+In the above consumer context, you can also specify a consumer-timeout value which would be used to
+timeout the consumer in case of no messages to consume.
 This timeout would be applicable to all the streams (threads) in the consumer.
 The default value for this in Kafka is -1 which would make it wait
 indefinitely.
-However, Sping Integration overrides it to be 5 seconds in order to make sure that no threads are blocking indefinitely in the lifecycle of the application and thereby
+However, Sping Integration overrides it to be 5 seconds in order to make sure that no
+threads are blocking indefinitely in the lifecycle of the application and thereby
 giving them a chance to free up any resources or locks that they hold.
-It is recommended to override this value so as to meet any special use cases.
+It is recommended to
+override this value so as to meet any specific use case requirements.
-By providing a reasonable consumer-timeout and a fixed-delay value on the poller, this inbound adapter could essentially simulate a message driven behaviour.
+By providing a reasonable consumer-timeout and a fixed-delay value on the poller,
+this inbound adapter is capable of simulating a message driven behaviour.

-consumer context takes consumer-confgurations which are at the center piece of the inbound adapter.
+consumer context takes consumer-configurations which are at the center piece of the inbound adapter.
 It is a group of one or more
-consumer-configuration elements which consists of a consumer group dicatated by the group-id.
+consumer-configuration elements which consists of a consumer group dictated by the group-id.
 Each consumer-configuration
 can be configured with one or more kafka-topic.

-In the above example provided, we have only one consumer-configuration provided that consumes messages from two topics each having 4 streams.
-These streams
+In the above example provided, we have a single consumer-configuration that consumes messages from two topics each having 4 streams.
-are fundamentally same as the number of partitions that a topic is configured with in the producer.
+ These streams are fundamentally same as the number of partitions that a topic is configured
+ with in the producer.
 For instance, if you configure your topic with
 4 partitions, then the maximum number of streams that you may have in the consumer is also 4.
 Any more than this would be a no-op.
-If you have less number of streams than the available partitions, then messages from multiple partitions will be sent to available streams.
+If you have less number of streams than the available partitions, then messages from
+multiple partitions will be sent to available streams.
-Therefore, it is a good practice to limit the number of streams for a topic in the consumer configuration to the number of partitions configured for the topic.
+Therefore, it is a good practice to limit the number of streams for a topic in the consumer
+configuration to the number of partitions configured for the topic.
 There may be situations
-in which a partition may be gone during runtime and in that case the stream receiving data from the partition will simply timeout and whenever the partition comes back up again it would start read data from it again.
+in which a partition may be gone during runtime and in that case the stream receiving
+data from the partition will simply timeout and whenever this partition comes back,
+it would start read data from it again.

 Consumer configuration can also be configured with optional decoders for key and value.
 The default ones provided by Kafka are basically no-ops and would consume as byte arrays.
-If you provided an encoder for key/value in the producer, then it is recommended to provide corresponding decoders.
+If you provide an encoder for key/value in the producer, then it is recommended to provide
+corresponding decoders.
 Spring Integration Kafka adapter gives Apache Avro based data serialization components
 out of the box.
 You can use any serialization component for this purpose.
-Here is how you would configure a kafka decoder that is Avro backed.
+Here is how you would configure a kafka decoder bean that is Avro backed.

 ```xml
    <bean id="kafkaDecoder" class="org.springframework.integration.kafka.serializer.avro.AvroBackedKafkaDecoder">